iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

   affiliation: "Department of History and Art History, George Mason University"
   orcid: 0000-0002-5234-1419
   url: "http://joshuacatalano.org"
+abstract: |
+  Despite a growing body of literature focusing on the importance of Native American treaties and the treaty making process itself, the nearly four hundred separate documents have yet to be analyzed using the methods of digital history.
+By digitally detecting text reuse, this article recreates the patterns of language borrowing found among treaties and locates these networks within the larger context of settler-colonialism.
+An examination of these patterns reveals that treaty authors frequently borrowed both content and language from previous documents but only rarely did this borrowing occur over long periods of time or across geographic regions.
+Most treaties borrowed from their immediate temporal predecessors and geographic neighbors.
+While borrowing was common, many treaties did not include any borrowed language.
+This absence of borrowing raises questions concerning indigenous agency and the supposed efficiency and strength of the growing bureaucratic American state.
+These patterns of language borrowing illustrate the inconsistency of federal Indian policy.
+The article concludes with two case studies that demonstrate how digitally detecting text reuse can complicate our understanding of the treaty making process.
+appendix:
+- name: README
+  file: catalano-v01/README.txt
+- name: Data archive
+  file: catalano-v01/catalano-data.zip
+- name: Code archive
+  file: catalano-v01/catalano-code.zip
 ---

 > “How smooth must be the language of the whites, when they can make right look like wrong, and wrong like right.” ---Blackhawk